merlinchacko/dex/README.md

 It will then list the results in a table format for valid response and shows warning message for invalid responses.

+I have used resilience4j for improving resilience and stability of the application, which is lightweight, easy-to-use fault tolerance library.
+It has circuit braker, rate limiter, retry and bulkhead provisions.
+ But I just implemented only circuit breaker for the assignment.

-I have added unit test for endpoints and services.
+I have added unit test for endpoints and services and integration tests for google and iTunes gateways.
 Also one to check the circuit breaker.

 ###  Technologies used
 #### Backend